 An advertisement that includes any illustrations or statements containing or based upon non-guaranteed elements should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed elements.
 If an advertisement refers to any non-guaranteed policy element, it should indicate that the insurer reserves the right to change any such element at any time and for any reason.
 However, if an insurer has agreed to limit this right in any way-such as, for example, if it has agreed to change these elements only at certain intervals or only if there is a change in the insurer's current or anticipated experience-the advertisement may indicate any such limitation on the insurer's right.
-An advertisement should not refer to dividends as "tax free" or use words of similar import, unless the tax treatment of dividends is fully explained, and - the nature of the dividend as a return of premium is indicated clearly.
-For policies so old to students: The envelope in which insurance solicitation material is contained may be addressed to the parent(s) of students.
+An advertisement should not refer to dividends as "tax free" or use words of similar import, unless the tax treatment of dividends is fully explained, and the nature of the dividend as a return of premium is indicated clearly.
+For policies sold to students: the nature of the dividend as a retain of premium is indicated clearly.
+For policies solu to students.
+The envelope in which insurance solicitation material is contained may be addressed to the parent(s) of students.
 The address may not include any combination of words which imply that the correspondence is from a school, college, university or other education or training institution, nor may it imply that the institution has endorsed the material or supplied the insurer with information about the student, unless such is a correct and truthful statement.
 All advertisements including, but not limited to, informational flyers used in the solicitation of insurance must be identified clearly as coming from an insurer or insurance producer, if such is the case, and these entities must be clearly identified as such.
 The return address on the envelope may not imply that the soliciting insurer or insurance producer is affiliated with a university, college, school or other educational or training institution, unless true.
-For individual deferred annu ity products or deposit funds: Any illustrations or statements containing or based upon interest rates higher than the guaranteed accumulation interest rates should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed accumulation interest rates.
+For individual deferred annu Any illustrations or statements containing or based upon interest rates higher than the guaranteed accumulation interest rates should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed accumulation interest rates.
 The higher interest rates should not be greater than those currently being credited by the company, unless the higher rates have been publicly declared by the company with an effective date for new issues not more than 3 months subsequent to the date of declaration.
+7